 When does postpartum hair loss start?

-How bad could postpartum hair loss be?
+How bad is postpartum hair loss?

 How long does postpartum hair loss last?

 When you are losing the hair you are during your postpartum period, you are bound to ask when it will stop.
 It is imperative that you remember that this hair loss is only temporary and after a brief period, your hair loss will stop and your hair growth will return to normalcy.
 In most cases, the hair loss should stop around the six month mark, but for some women, the hair loss might continue up till the first year.

 Are there any ways of preventing postpartum hair loss?

 One question that always nags is postpartum hair loss, will it grow back?
 Although there is no sure shot way of preventing postpartum hair loss.
 But there are methods by which you could reduce the amount of hair you lose.
 In the weeks and months immediately after the delivery, you will need to pay special attention to your diet and your lifestyle.

 Here are some tips for long and strong hair even after you have given birth to your bundle of joy:

 Get your blood tested.
 To ensure that your sugar, iron, ferritin, vitamin D, zinc and blood sugar levels are all normal.
 In case, there is a problem with any of them, talk to your doctor and get the medication to make the necessary amends.
 You might even be asked to take nutritional supplements and if you are looking forward to having healthier hair, then it is imperative that you stick the regime your doctor prescribes.

 Make necessary changes to your diet – including fruits and vegetables that are known to improve hair growth and can help make your hair healthier.
 Leafy vegetables, legumes, white meats, and fish are known to help with hair growth.